 From hoppy craft brews to steamy spiced stews, there’s an authentic spread of local and global fares to savor in Kent.
 Meet community chefs who are bringing new tastes to the table.
 You’ll quickly see, and taste, why Kent is ranked one of the most diverse cities in the nation.

 Enter by August 31, 2019 for the chance to win a trip for two to Kent.
-This edible escape includes hotel accommodations at Best Western Plus Plaza by the Green (located next to the future site of Half Lion Brewing) and a $200 Visa gift card for breakfast, lunch and dinner along the food trail of your choice!
+This edible escape includes hotel accommodations at Best Western Plus Plaza by the Green (located next to Half Lion Brewing) and a $200 Visa gift card for breakfast, lunch and dinner along the food trail of your choice!

 1. Downtown Dining Trail